Clerks III: Plot

-As the shoot for the tentatively-titled Inconvenience continues, Dante grows exasperated with Randal's micromanaging and perceived disregard towards him in the script.
-After Randal tries to recreate the donkey show that took place at Mooby's, Dante has a panic attack and leaves the set as the location reminds him of Becky.
-Later, a drunk Dante finally confronts Randal for never respecting him or acknowledging his support over the years, and for forcing him to relive the worst moments of his life.
+As the shoot for the tentatively-titled Inconvenience continues, Dante grows exasperated with Randal's micromanagement.
+Further, Dante is especially hurt by the fact that he is only a minor character in the script.
+After Randal tries to recreate the donkey show that took place at Mooby's, Dante has a panic attack and leaves the set because the location reminds him of Becky.
+Later, a drunk Dante finally confronts Randal for never respecting him or acknowledging his support over the years, and for forcing him to relive the loss of his wife and child.
 Suddenly, he collapses, suffering a heart attack as well.

-When Randal decides to leave Dante at the hospital to continue work on the movie, Elias lambastes him for his attitude and reveals Dante's deal with Emma.
-Consumed by guilt, Randal finishes editing the movie and sneaks back into the hospital with Jay and Silent Bob's help.
+When Randal decides to leave Dante at the hospital to continue work on the movie, Elias lambastes him for his selfishness and reveals Dante's deal with Emma.
+Consumed with guilt, Randal finishes editing the movie and sneaks back into the hospital with Jay and Silent Bob's help.
 He shows Dante the finished film, which he has re-edited so that Dante is the main character, declaring that the story was always about him.
 Dante watches the film with the spirit of Becky, touched by his friend's effort, before he peacefully dies.

-Sometime later after Dante's funeral, Emma arrives at the Quick Stop to collect the $30,000 she loaned Dante, or take over the store.
-Blockchain arrives and excitedly reveals that the NFT kites sold out immediately, making him and Elias millionaires.
-Elias, who has joined Randal as his new best friend in Dante's place, uses his share of their earnings to pay back Emma.
-After Elias, Blockchain, Jay, and Silent Bob go outside to fly one of the NFT kites, Randal somberly grieves for Dante at the cash register, unknowingly joined by his spirit.
-Meanwhile, Jay's daughter Milly inspects the expiration dates on some oat milk.
+Sometime after Dante's funeral, Emma arrives at the Quick Stop to collect the $30,000 she loaned Dante for his half of ownership in the store.
+Blockchain arrives and excitedly reveals that the NFT kites sold out immediately, yielding a profit of a million dollars.
+Elias, who has become Randal's best friend in Dante's place, gives Emma $30,000.
+As Blockchain, Jay, and Silent Bob go outside to fly one of the NFT kites, Randal mourns Dante and is unknowingly joined by his spirit.

-During the credits, director Kevin Smith thanks audience members for watching the movie before reading some narration he cut from the final scene, where it is revealed that Randal continued to make movies until the age of 90, while still working at the Quick Stop.
+During the credits, director Kevin Smith thanks the audience for watching the movie before reading some narration he cut from the final scene, where it is revealed that Randal continued to make movies until the age of 90, while still working at the Quick Stop.